Joe Fleming reviews the nine workout habits that might be causing your joint pain or making it worse.

 Performing the Same Moves Over and Over Again

 Do you do the same workout every time you go to the gym?
-If so, you could end up wearing down your cartilage (tissue at the ends of the bones that absorbs shock) and causing overuse injuries.
+If so, you could wear down your cartilage (tissue at the ends of the bones that absorbs the shock) and cause overuse injuries.
 Over time, this can lead to issues like tendonitis of the knee, elbow, or ankle.

-Focus on mixing up your workouts so you can give certain muscles and joints a break.
-You will also see better results from your workouts since you are giving your muscles time to repair and regenerate.
+Focus on mixing up your workouts so you can give specific muscles and joints a break.
+You will also see better results from your workouts since you give your muscles time to repair and regenerate.

 Ignoring Your Form

-If you are ignoring your form while you work out, it does not matter how dedicated you are to your training sessions.
+If you ignore your form while you work out, it does not matter how dedicated you are to your training sessions.
 Not only will you see less-than-ideal results from your workouts, but you are also more likely to cause joint pain and other injuries.

-It is especially important to focus on your form when you are doing compound exercises like squats or lunges.
+It is vital to focus on your form when doing compound exercises like squats or lunges.
 Focus on keeping your knees behind your toes during these movements and avoid letting them roll inward or outward.

 Pay attention to your feet, too, and make sure your weight is evenly distributed at each point during the exercise.
-If can be helpful to take your shoes off and do these exercises barefoot to really learn how to connect to your feet during the movement.
+It can be helpful to take your shoes off and do these exercises barefoot to learn how to connect to your feet during the movement.

 Overdoing High-Impact Exercise

 High-impact exercises (jump squats, box jumps, burpees, etc.) are not great for people with joint pain.
-Even if you feel fine now, it is important to approach these exercises with caution, as they can also cause joint pain by wearing down the cartilage.
+Even if you feel fine now, it is essential to approach these exercises cautiously, as they can also cause joint pain by wearing down the cartilage

 If you are doing these types of exercises, the form is crucial.